MightyPork/php-sandbox/README.md

 - Output is now plain text, not HTML (more useful for debugging)
 - Removed "krumo" (some kind of PHP library)
 - Removed "clippy" (flash applet for clipboard support)
+- Removed the "Melody" plugin and composer files
 - Updated ACE to 1.2.0 with a patch to support the trait keyword
 - Hidden loader animation (was broken)